jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 $$
 W_{vocab}
 $$
 to generate scores for each word in the vocabulary.
-For example, if we have 10004 words in the vocabulary, it will generate 10004 scores predicting how likely each word will be the next word in the caption.
-With the true caption in the training dataset and the scores computed, we calculate the softmax loss of the RNN so we can use it for the gradient descent.
+For example, if we have 10004 words in the vocabulary, it generates 10004 scores predicting the likeliness of each word to be the next word in the caption.
+With the true caption in the training dataset and the scores computed, we calculate the softmax loss of the RNN.
+We apply gradient descent to optimize the trainable parameters.
 <div class="imgcap">
 <img src="/assets/rnn/score_1.png" style="border:none;">
 </div>

-> We provide implementation codes for readers that prefer concrete details.
-Nevertheless, fully understanding of the code is not needed or suggested.

 We compute $$ h_t $$
-by feeding the RNN with $$ X_t $$ and $$ h_{t-1} $$.
+by feeding the RNN cell with $$ X_t $$ and $$ h_{t-1} $$.
 We then map $$ h_t $$ to scores which are used to compute the softmax cost.
 ```python
 # h: (N, 16, hidden_dim)